Tag: Fit5

 see also: Life & Letters.
 Bulletpoints not by Dodgson.)

 As any human, Carroll/Dodgson was battling with all kind of temptations.
 As we know, speculations about possible temptations in his private life keep feeding the pop culture Carroll debate since the 1930s.
-The controversy is marginalizing the religious conflicts which the Reverend Dodgson was struggling with.
+The controversy is marginalizing the religious conflicts which Dodgson, the Deacon, was struggling with.
 I think that one of these serious conflicts was Charles Darwin’s challenge to fundamental religious beliefs.
-Darwin’s discoveries surely had (and still have) the potential to uproot the firmest faith in various religions.
+The discoveries of Darwin and other researchers surely had (and still have) the potential to uproot the firmest faith in various religions.

 In the title of the book [Pillow-Problems, 2nd edition], the words “sleepless nights” have been replaced by “wakefull hours”.